 ABR-225 Production Shop Techniques

-Designed for students who wish to gain additional hands-on experience in refinishing, using the most up-to-date methods and materials.
-Prerequisite: ABR-129.
+6 credits, Fall/Winter/Spring Designed for students who wish to gain additional hands-on experience in refinishing, using the most up-to-date methods and materials.
+Prerequisite: ABR-129 or instructor consent.

 ABR-227 Restoration Practices